How to Implement QA/QC Checklists in Digital Takeoff Reviews

 The Role of QA/QC in Estimating

-An accurate material takeoff is the laying foundation of any construction estimate.
-If your numbers are off here, everything else— pricing, planning, procurement– can go wrong.
+An accurate material takeoff is a crucial part of any construction estimate.
+If your numbers are off here, everything else— pricing, planning, procurement process– can go wrong.

 Adding QA/QC at the takeoff stage helps you: